 Question Your Fears

-Next, to acknowledging the existence of your fears, you have to actually gain a clear picture of them.
+Next, to acknowledge the existence of your fears, you have to actually gain a clear picture of them.
 What are you so afraid of?
 What’s the worst possible thing that could happen to you?
 Write these things down, but look at them objectively.
 Write a single paragraph of what that fear is, why it exists, and possibly where it stems from.
 Do this so that you can further move it out of your subconscious mind and into your conscious mind.

 Understand The Root Of Your Fears